openshift/enhancements/enhancements/shared-and-guaranteed-cpu-pools.md

 be handled by the managementcpusoverride admission hook.
    * a pod with Burstable or BestEffort QoS.
 The admission hook modifies the pod, adding `openshift.io/shared-cpus` requests/limits for each container, matching the CPU requests.
    * a pod with Guaranteed QoS.
+The admission hook modifies the pod as follows:
+     * for any containers with whole CPU requests/limits it adds `openshift.io/guaranteed-cpus` requests/limits
-The admission hook modifies the pod, adding `openshift.io/guaranteed-cpus` requests/limits for any containers with whole CPU requests/limits and `openshift.io/shared-cpus` requests/limits for other containers, matching the CPU requests.
+     * for any containers with fractional CPU requests/limits it adds `openshift.io/shared-cpus` requests/limits
 8. The scheduler sees the new pod and finds available `openshift.io/shared-cpus` and/or `openshift.io/guaranteed-cpus` resources on a node.
 The scheduler places the pod on the node.
+9. Kubelet processes the pod as usual, but when a guaranteed QoS container using whole CPUs is created, it allocates CPUs from the `guaranteedCpuSet` instead of the `defaultCpuSet` and sets the CPU affinity to match.
-9. Repeat steps 7-8 until all pods are running.
+10. Repeat steps 7-9 until all pods are running.

 ### API Extensions

 A new admission hook in the Kubernetes API Server within OpenShift will mutate pods when they are created to add `openshift.io/guaranteed-cpus` and/or `openshift.io/shared-cpus` requests/limits as described above.

+Note that the existing [Management Workload Partitioning](https://github.com/openshift/enhancements/blob/master/enhancements/workload-partitioning/management-workload-partitioning.md) feature will be a dependency for this feature.
+This will ensure that the API Server (and all other platform pods) with the `target.workload.openshift.io/management` annotation will be placed on the reserved CPU set, even if they are started before the new admission hook is running.

 ### Implementation Details/Notes/Constraints